Skip to main content

 5. Usage

-1. After installing the driver, add the overlay support dtoverlay=fly-tft-v2 to the config.txt file.
+1. After installing the driver, add the dtoverlay=fly-tft-v2 overlay support in the config.txt file.

 sudo nano /boot/config.txt